jmpsec/osctrl-docs/content/components/metrics/_index.md

 * Generating errors during normal operations both in osctrl-tls and osctrl-admin.

 Note that if the number of enrolled nodes is large enough, these metrics will generate valuable data to assess the performance of **osctrl**.

+The default provisioning of **osctrl** does install [InfluxDB](https://www.influxdata.com/products/influxdb-overview/) + [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) + [Grafana](https://grafana.com/) to act as the metrics component, but any monitoring solution that follows the push model, should work as well.